qchen3301/React-Pizza-App/README.md

 ```

 ## Submission
-When you complete the app, submit via schoology.
-Include both a link to this repo, and a link to the deployed app.
+When you complete the app, submit via Schoology.
+Include both a link to this repo, and a link to the deployed app if you completed the stretch goal.

 ## Additional Resources